0BAB1/HOLY_CORE_COURSE/readme.md

 An open-source core **for learning purposes**.
 Learn to build your own 32 bits RISC-V core with detailed tutorials as a reference.

+## Features

+This project is a course you can follow to build the HOLY CORE and everything that cames with it, and the final product of your work will feature :

+- A single cycle RV32I,Zicsr,Zicntr (holy) Core
+- A fully custom cach system with a full AXI interface to communicate with any MMIO peripherals
+- A working, fully FPGA implementation
+- A basic sofwtware environement to develop basic application for **real-world** use on FPGA.

+> You will find quickstart guides in the code case to help you out using the core without having to build it from scratch.

 The course is divided in multiple blocks to learn different aspects of digital design.
 The table below indicates availability of these learning blocks.

 | Block Name            | Status            |